microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

     - In the **Profile** blade, find the **Object ID**.

 2. In Postman, create a new request in the FHIR CALLS collection called `GET Link Roles`.
-3. In the URL field for the request, input this query string:
+3. In the URL field for the request, input this query string (set the HTTP operation to `GET`):
     - `https://<fhir_proxy_app_name>.azurewebsites.net/manage/link/Practitioner/WDT000000003/<object-id>`
 4. Press **Send**.